-As mentioned in the introduction, the off-street operation is provided by NEPP for some of the districts.
+As mentioned in the introduction, the Off-Street operation is provided by NEPP for some of the districts.

-Whereas the on-street is solely reliant on the four types of income that can be generated at the kerbside on the highway, this car park operation is kept separate by way of a contribution which is calculated in advance for the works to be carried out.
+Whereas the On-Street is solely reliant on the four types of income that can be generated at the kerbside on the highway, the Off-Street car park operation is kept under a separate account.

+Each Client of the Off-Street service pays a separate contribution, calculated in advance, to cover the works to be carried out.

-For car parks, the client authority retains all of the cashbox income, and its own governance process is used for fees and charges setting.
+For Off-Street car parks, the Client authority retains all of the cashbox income, and its own governance process is used for fees and charges setting.